highpriesst/personal-todo/README.md

 # Personal Todo List

-This is a simple command-line application for managing my personal to-do list.
+This is a simple application for managing my personal to-do list.